xmos/lib_xcore_math/lib_xs3_math/doc/src/api_status.md

 ### High-Level API Functions ###

-The high-level API functions are written entirely in C (perhaps C++ wrappers will eventually be made available), to implement block floating-point arithmetic which manage headroom and exponents for the uer.
+The high-level API functions are written entirely in C (perhaps C++ wrappers will eventually be made available), to implement block floating-point arithmetic which manage headroom and exponents for the user.
 They use the low-level API to accomplish their work.

 | Function                                  | Implemented | Tested | Documented |
 | :---------------------------------------- | :---------: | :----: | :--------: |